-In addition to growth through acquisitions, the Partnership believes that it may also achieve growth within its existing propane operations.
-Historically, Ferrellgas experienced modest internal growth in its customer base.
-As a result of Ferrellgas' experience in responding to competition and in implementing more efficient operating standards, the Partnership believes that it is positioned to be more successful in direct competition for customers.
-The Partnership currently has marketing programs underway which focus specific resources toward this effort.
-See "Business-Retail Operations-Business Strategy."
+In addition to growth through acquisitions, the General Partner believes that the Partnership may also achieve growth within its existing propane operations.
+Historically, the Company has experienced modest internal growth in its customer base.
+As a result of its experience in responding to competition and in implementing more efficient operating standards, the General Partner believes that it has positioned the Partnership to be more successful in direct competition for customers.
+The Company currently has marketing programs underway which focus specific resources toward this effort.
+See "Business--Retail Operations--Business Strategy."